inossidabile/styx/README.md

 ### Server side

-In common you just want to store your form as model. **Styx.Forms** come with predefined helper for this:
+In common you just want to store your form as a model. **Styx.Forms** come with a predefined helper for this:

 ```ruby
 # app/controllers/foos_controller.rb